TBD54566975/web5-rs/docs/API_DESIGN.md

 ```

 > [!NOTE]
-> The APID defines *Public Data Members* on instances of Class but does not regard private data members.

-> [!NOTE]
-> *Static Method's* may be implemented on a given Class given the implementation language supports the feature, but else can be a function not associated with a Class.
+> `STATIC METHOD`'s may be implemented on a `CLASS` given the implementation language supports the feature, but else can be a function (not associated with a `CLASS`).

 ### Enumeration